magicstep/magicstep.github.io/viatc/index.md

 Author
 ======
-- Author of the original Chinese version is linxinhong https://github.com/linxinhong
+- Author of the original Chinese version is linxinhong <a href="https://github.com/linxinhong">https://github.com/linxinhong</a>
-- Translator and maintainer of the English version is magicstep https://github.com/magicstep
+- Translator and maintainer of the English version is magicstep <a href="https://github.com/magicstep">https://github.com/magicstep</a>
   Alternatively you can contact me with the same nickname @gmail.com
-- More info about the project at https://github.com/magicstep/ViATc-English
+- More info about the project at <a href="https://github.com/magicstep/ViATc-English">https://github.com/magicstep/ViATc-English</a>